-Essential Items
+Essential Items To Purchase

-- Scale Bakers weigh their ingredients for accuracy.
+• Scale - Bakers weigh their ingredients for accuracy.
 For loaf consistency we do to!
 You can find scales many places including second hand shops.
 They range in price from \$25 to \$55.
-Our favorite for durability and its pull out reader is the Oxo Good Grips 11 lb scale. - 9 x 5 x 2.75 Loaf Pan (1.25 lb) You want to have enough of these pans to accomplish your baking goals.
-If you are baking 4 loaves at a time, you'll need 4 pans.
+Our favorite for durability and its pull out reader is the Oxo Good Grips 11 lb scale.